 Cash Out Refinance

 A cash out refinance hard money loan is when someone who fixes and flips real estate refinances a current property that is in play to buy a new property as an investment.
-This type of loan helps these investors to get maximum equity from their current property by borrowing money so they can pay off the mortgage.
+This enables investors to get maximum equity from their current property by borrowing money so they can pay off the mortgage.
 When the new cash out loan is given to the investor, it is referred to as a “first lien.”
 Any current liens, including the first mortgage, have to be paid back in full before any equity can be extracted.

 The investor uses the difference between the new loan and mortgage to pay for other properties that they can flip and fix up before selling.
 One of the best things about this loan is that there aren’t any limitations on how the borrower can spend the money they are given by the lender.
 Investors are able to use a cash out refinance or “cash out refi” both owner-occupied and non-owner occupied properties for up to four units.

-Cash out refi loans have a term that can range from 15 to 30 years, and it typically takes anywhere from 30 to 45 days to get approval.
+Cash out refi loans have a payoff term that can range from 15 to 30 years, and it typically takes anywhere from 30 to 45 days to get approval with most private money loan companies.
 The interest rates for these loans can go from 2.99 to 5 percent.
 The loan origination fees are 3%, and the closing costs fall between 2 and 5 percent.
 This is a viable borrowing option for many fix and flip investors.
 Many of us have traditional refinance options available such as working a mortgage company, bank or Federal Government program.
-But there’s always going to be a situation where you need cash fast and that’s where a cash out refi from a private lender can help out.
+But there’s always going to be a situation where you need cash fast.
+That’s where a cash out refi from a private money lender can help out.

 Second Trust Deeds

-A deed of trust is like a mortgage in many ways, as it lets the borrower get a loan to purchase a property by putting it up as collateral.
-With a 2nd deed trust, there are three different parties involved.
-There is the borrower, the lender, and a trustee.
-The trustee is typically a bank or title insurance company that retains the title to the property until the loan has been paid off in full.
+This form of real estate financing is like a long term mortgage in many ways.
+It lets the borrower get private lender funding to purchase a property by putting it up as collateral.
+With a 2nd deed trust, there are often a different groups involved with the real estate investment.
+There is person who initially, the private real estate financier, and a trustee.
+You will often see a title company or banking institution retain the title to the property until the loan has been paid off in full.